dotkernel/api-documentation/docs/book/v7/introduction/introduction.md

 ## What is Dotkernel API?

 Dotkernel API is a modern, PSR-15 middleware-based REST API framework built on PHP 8.2+.
-It provides a headless CMS architecture with built-in OAuth2 authentication, RBAC authorization, and content negotiation out of the box.
+It is a Headless Platform with built-in OAuth2 authentication, RBAC authorization, and content negotiation.

 ## When to Use Dotkernel API